marcelkohl/dbex/README.md

 database explorer plugin for atom ide

 ## TODO
-- edit connection should not open on non connection nodes
 - adjust result to have a min height that when scrolls data does not hide the query options
 - theme compatible (not just dark)
 - plugin Settings